 Vacation requests must be submitted for approval in MedHub.
 Vacations must be cleared with the respective Site Director and Urology Program Director at least three months in advance.
 Requests occurring at least three months in advance are generally granted.
 Requests occurring less than three months from the start of the vacation must be specifically approved by the Site Director and Program Director and, when applicable, by the Chief Resident of that rotation.
 Surgical logs and chart dictations must be caught up before leaving on vacation.
-Fifteen business days of vacation.
+Fifteen business days of vacation are provided to residents each year.
 Vacation days must be balanced amongst rotations.